Fleid/GCD-Course-Project/CodeBook.md

 #### Variables in the final datasets

-Average of each variable for each activity and each subject:
+Please note that each variable is the average of the measurements done for that Subject and Activity.

+**The variable are normalized and bounded within [-1,1]**

 Variable | Description
 ------------ | -------------